Q: Who is considered underrepresented in medicine?

 Q: When is the best time to apply for the mentorship?

 A: Annual mentorship awards are restricted to first- through fourth-year medical students.
-Applications are open until Jan.
-16, 2015.
+Applications will be open until Monday, November 30th, 2015.

 Q: Is an award recipient eligible to reapply to this program in a subsequent award year?